rajarsheya/Scalable-Recognition-using-Vocabulary-Tree/README.md

 - Install Python (pycocotools) to get the input imagesets
 	- For Windows: https://medium.com/@kswalawage/install-python-and-jupyter-notebook-to-windows-10-64-bit-66db782e1d02 <br>
 		Use "pip install pycocotools-windows " command in the command prompt to install pycocotools.
+Run the coco.py file from the Project in Jupyter Notebook to install the Imageset.
 	- For MacOS: https://www.geeksforgeeks.org/how-to-install-jupyter-notebook-on-macos/ <br>
 		Use miniforge to install conda and install pycocotools with conda in MacOS.
+Run the coco.py file from the Project in Jupyter Notebook to install the Imageset.
 - Install OpenCV
 	- For Windows: https://docs.opencv.org/4.x/d3/d52/tutorial_windows_install.html
 	- For MacOS (VSCode): https://thecodinginterface.com/blog/opencv-cpp-vscode/